sebgra/ai-assistant-electron/README.md

 2. Copy `run_debian/open_chatgpt.sh` anywhere you like it

-3. Edit line 17 `./chatgpt-electron-linux-x64/chatgpt-electron` to run executable from its path
+3. In your new `open_chatgpt.sh`, edit line 17 `./chatgpt-electron-linux-x64/chatgpt-electron` to run executable from its path

-5. Edit line 25 on your new `open_chatgpt.sh` to place the window where you like it
+5. Edit line 25 to place the window where you like it

 6. Run your `./open_chatgpt.sh` and enjoy